Shark swimming amongst hundreds of small fish in the sea.

 ‘Flake’, however it is labelled, can even be from a shark species listed as endangered – such as the Scalloped Hammerhead, School Shark, or Whitefin Swellshark, just to name a few.

-A recent DNA analysis of ‘flake fillets’ sold by takeaway shops in parts of Australia revealed four threatened species – including the short-fin mako and smooth hammerhead – were being identified and sold as ‘flake’.
+A DNA analysis of ‘flake fillets’ sold by takeaway shops in parts of South Australia revealed four threatened species – including the short-fin mako and smooth hammerhead – were being sold as ‘flake’.
 Only 27% of samples were from the non-endangered gummy shark, and adhered to the Australian Fish Names Standards guidelines.
+Another recent study of ‘flake’ samples across Sydney, the NSW south coast, Brisbane, Melbourne, Adelaide, Perth, and Canberra, revealed one in 10 was from a threatened species.
+This widespread issue of mislabelling ‘flake’ is not only deceiving the public, but also putting sharks and the health of the seas at risk.

 This image contains content which some may find confronting